 Choose A Raleigh White-Collar Crime Lawyer To Protect Your Rights

-Since 1978, Cheshire Parker Schneider & Bryan has handled complex fraud and other white-collar criminal investigations in the federal and state courts nationwide.
+Since 1978, Cheshire Parker Schneider has handled complex fraud and other white-collar criminal investigations in the federal and state courts nationwide.
 Our white-collar defense team assists businesses, business leaders, professionals, executives and elected officials accused of fraud, securities crimes, corporate breaches and political corruption.
 We also work to avoid asset forfeiture that often accompanies such investigations.
 Our clients have included congressmen, governors, and other political and government figures, as well as prominent members of the entertainment, banking, healthcare and business communities.

 Avoiding Criminal Charges at the Investigation Stage